-To submit a proposal to the Program Committee for consideration for the 2022 Annual Meeting, you must willing to become a member of the Society prior to November 1, 2021.
-If you are a current member, your membership must be renewed for 2022 prior to November 1, 2021.
-If you need to apply or renew your members, you may do so here.
+To submit a proposal to the Program Committee for consideration for the 2024 Annual Meeting, you must willing to become a member of the Society prior to November 1, 2023.
+If you are a current member, your membership must be renewed for 2024 prior to November 1, 2023.
+If you need to apply or renew your membership, you may do so here.

 All participants in panels, seminars, workshops and paper sessions at the Annual Meeting are required to be SPS members in good standing.
 Organizers of panels, seminars, and workshops must verify participants’ membership status by November 1, 2021.
 The membership status of individuals who submit proposals for paper sessions is verified by the Executive Director before the abstract is placed in the program.
 If you are not sure whether you have paid your SPS dues for the current year, you may check the membership directory on the members only page of our website.